Hraph/netBOTify/README.md

 #### CLI extra methods
 - `.connect()`: if autoConnect is set to false, connect manually to the server
-- `.addCommand(commandWord, commandDescription, callback)`: add an shell command to the CLI defined be the commandWord.
-Callback will receive 2 parameters: (args, endCommand): the arguments passed to the command and a callback to execute at the end of the command.
+- `.addCommand(commandWord, commandDescription, callback, options)`: add an shell command to the CLI defined be the commandWord.
+Callback will receive 3 parameters: (args, endCommand): the arguments passed to the command and a callback to execute at the end of the command.
+Options is an array of { key, description } objects.

 #### CLI Default commands
 - `parameters`: set the values of global parameters.
 Values are kept locally on the CLI until --save is used.